Dream-Launch-Studios/.github/profile/README.md

 This organization adheres to open-source principles.
 Please check the individual repositories for specific licensing information.

-Thank you for visiting **Sleekhue**!
+Thank you for visiting **Sprint North Studious**!
 We look forward to your contributions and hope you enjoy using our projects.